Long Island City

-Long Island City (LIC) is a residential and commercial neighborhood on the extreme western tip of Queens, a borough in New York City.
-It is bordered by Astoria to the north; the East River to the west; New Calvary Cemetery in Sunnyside to the east; and Newtown Creek—which separates Queens from Greenpoint, Brooklyn—to the south.
+Long Island City (LIC) is a neighborhood within the New York City borough of Queens.
+It is bordered by Astoria to the north; the East River to the west; Sunnyside to the east; and Newtown Creek, which separates Queens from Greenpoint, Brooklyn, to the south.
+Its name refers to its location on the western tip of Long Island.

 Incorporated as a city in 1870, Long Island City was originally the seat of government of the Town of Newtown, before becoming part of the City of Greater New York in 1898.
 In the early 21st century, Long Island City became known for its rapid and ongoing residential growth and gentrification, its waterfront parks, and its thriving arts community.
 The area has a high concentration of art galleries, art institutions, and studio space.
 Long Island City is the eastern terminus of the Queensboro Bridge, the only non-tolled automotive route connecting Queens and Manhattan.
-Northwest of the bridge are the Queensbridge Houses, a development of the New York City Housing Authority and the largest public housing complex in the Western Hemisphere.
+Northeast of the bridge are the Queensbridge Houses, a development of the New York City Housing Authority and the largest public housing complex in the Western Hemisphere.

 Long Island City is part of Queens Community District 1 to the north and Queens Community District 2 to the south.
 It is patrolled by the New York City Police Department's 108th Precinct.
 Politically, Long Island City is represented by the New York City Council's 26th District.

 History

 As independent city

-Long Island City was incorporated as a city on May 4, 1870, from the merging of the Village of Astoria and the hamlets of Ravenswood, Hunters Point, Blissville, Sunnyside, Dutch Kills, Steinway, Bowery Bay and Middleton in the Town of Newtown.
+Long Island City was incorporated as a city on May 4, 1870, from the merging of the village of Astoria and the hamlets of Ravenswood, Hunters Point, Blissville, Sunnyside, Dutch Kills, Steinway, Bowery Bay and Middleton in the Town of Newtown.
 At the time of its incorporation, Long Island City had between 12,000 and 15,000 residents.
 Its charter provided for an elected mayor and a ten-member Board of Aldermen with two representing each of the city's five wards.
 City ordinances could be passed by a majority vote of the Board of Aldermen and the mayor's signature.

 Long Island City held its first election on July 5, 1870.
 Residents elected A.D.
 Ditmars the first mayor; Ditmars ran as both a Democrat and a Republican.
 The first elected Board of Aldermen was H. Rudolph and Patrick Lonirgan (Ward 1); Francis McNena and William E. Bragaw (Ward 2); George Hunter and Mr. Williams (Third Ward); James R. Bennett and John Wegart (Ward Four); and E.M.
 Hartshort and William Carlin (Fifth Ward).
 The mayor and the aldermen were inaugurated on July 18, 1870.